MarcinOrlowski/laravel-api-response-builder/README.md

 ## Notes ##

 * Response Builder is **not** compatible with Lumen framework, mainly due to lack of Lang class.
+If you would like to help making Response Builder usable with Lumen, speak up or (betteR) send pull request!
 * Tests will be released shortly.
-They do already exist, however Response Builder was extracted from existing project and require some work to remove dependencies.
+They do already exist, however Response Builder was extracted from existing project and making tests work again require some work to remove dependencies.